Feeling Confused About Essential Oil Companies?

 - See all the reasons above why I love Young Living as a company and Young Living products!
 Even supposing that I were to find that doTerra was superior to Young Living in some way or another, my experiences with Young Living and my loyal nature provide ample reason for me to not be interested in doTerra!

-- I am not impressed with some of the actions of doTerra leaders, many of whom I knew back when they were on Young Living’s corporate staff.
-Six of the founding members of doTerra’s company leadership are currently being sued by Young Living for allegedly stealing proprietary, protected information including oil recipes, vender lists, and customer lists.
+- I am not impressed with some of the actions of doTerra leaders, many of whom I knew back when they were on Young Living’s corporate staff and speaking on stage at Young Living conventions.
+Six of the founding members of doTerra’s company leadership were sued by Young Living (more on that below).

 - I am not impressed with the anti-Young Living rhetoric from doTerra leaders and distributors that I have come across personally and heard about from clients of mine, some of it quite vitriolic.